 Ways to Refinance with Cash Out

-FHA loans are insured by the Federal Housing Administration and offer lower interest rates and more flexible credit and income requirements than other types of refinances.
+FHA liens are insured by the Federal Housing Administration and offer lower interest rates and more flexible credit and income requirements than other types of refinances.

 If you have average credit and moderate income, you may find that cash out FHA refinance programs could be the best fit for you.
 Because the loans are backed by the US government, FHA-approved lenders are more willing to offer loans to people who may not be able to qualify for conventional refinances.

 As with any mortgage, there are downsides to consider as well.
-All FHA loans have insurance premiums in case you default on the loan.
+All FHA loan requirements have implemented insurance premiums in case you default on the loan.
 You have to pay both an upfront mortgage insurance premium and a monthly premium as well.

 Because of the extra costs, it is a good idea to consider a conventional refinance IF you have a lot of equity and you have the credit to get a conventional loan.